larry-lime/hugo-personal-site/content/about.md

 Hi, I’m Lawrence Lim and I’m currently a Sophomore CS student based in Shanghai.
 I have experience researching web3 protocols and currently focus my personal projects on smart contract development.

-Outside of programming, I’m often playing soccer, going to the gym, or organizing club events on campus.
-I’m very passionate about all things open source.
+Besides programming, i'm often playing soccer, going to the gym, or organizing community events in Shanghai.

-I’m always interested in hearing about opportunities in .
+I’m also very passionate about open source and am always interested in hearing about opportunities in tech especially in web3.
 Never hesitate to reach out or connect!